Coloniality of gender: Women

 For Indigenous women, European gender impositions may have normalized the idea that women's subordination was an essential part of being civilized like Europeans.
 This is in contrast to Indigenous cultures prior to colonization, which often "adopted matrilineal inheritance and matrilocal culture as their norm rather than the exception".
 Shannon Frediani argues that "many Indigenous cultures before colonialism had forms of governance recognizing women's participation, their knowledge, and centrality in some spiritual orientations" that ended with the coloniality of gender.
 Other societies had a "low-intensity patriarchy" that was intensified significantly by European colonialism.
 Chiara Bottici argues that recognizing these histories allows for reflection on the universality modern, colonial systems, including gender roles.
 Egla Salazar argues that the adoption of patriarchal systems that forced women's subordination normalized femicide against Indigenous women, such as in the Mayan genocide.
-In the modern day, some scholars, including Lugones argues that white feminists often ignore or deny the subordination of non-white women in colonial societies, as well the long-term impacts of colonialism.
+In the modern day, some scholars including Lugones argue that white feminists often ignore or deny the subordination of non-white women in colonial societies, as well the long-term impacts of colonialism.

 Further, Tlostanova argues that European gender impositions normalized the hyper-sexualization of non-white women and the sexual violence directed toward them.
 Non-white women were regarded as sexually available, seductive, and willing to be raped, threatening white women's happiness and well-being.
 Chavez Jr. argues that the idea of "woman" was not extended to African and Indigenous women in the same way that it was to white women, because non-white women were judged as excessively sexual, sinful and promiscuous, as opposed to the sexual chastity of European colonial women.
 This lack of feminine morality dehumanized African and Indigenous women, leading them to be sexually codified as female but lacking feminine character.

 Conversely, Wardhani argues that Asian women in colonized societies were viewed as more passive, family-oriented and demure than white women.